-Through the years, Workz have helped a number of clients get their messages into the classrooms using games or game-like education materials.
+Through the years, Workz have helped a number of clients get their messages into the classrooms of primary and secondary education using games or game-like education materials.
 Here, you will find five pieces of good advice if you are looking to do just that.

 Trust the pupils

 Presenting the pupils with any kind of game will almost always pique their interest.
 Even though more and more games are making their way into the classrooms these days, it is still a welcomed change in the curriculum.

 While the pupils may be young children, they are well aware that the classroom is a place of learning.
 Placing your message in this context, you already have their attention.
 Now you have a chance to provide them with an engaging alternative to direct instruction, and most pupils will see this as an opportunity.
 Also, when using game-like formats, you are able to teach them something that is right at the edge of what they can usually handle regarding complexity.

 In addition, developing groundbreaking and challenging educational materials is also a great way to attract the interest of the teachers.

 Teachers are the gatekeepers of their classrooms.
 If you want them to use your game, you have to design it in a way that appeals to them.

 First of all, the topic of the game has to be something the teachers are interested in teaching.
 This usually means that you have to help them see that the game will cover some ground they would have to cover anyways.
 Few teachers have spare time in their tight schedules.